tc39/proposal-compartments/README.md

   // FOR SHARED MODULE INSTANCES:

-  // To create an alias to an existing module instance in this compartment:
+  // To create an alias to an existing module instance in this loader:
   | {
-    // A full specifier for another module in this compartment.
+    // A full specifier for another module in this loader.
     instance: string,
   }

   // To create an alias to an existing module instance given the full specifier
-  // of the module in a different compartment:
+  // of the module in a different loader:
   | {
     instance: string,

-    // A compartment instance.
+    // A loader instance.
-    // We do not preclude the possibility that compartment is the same compartment,
+    // We do not preclude the possibility that loader is the same loader,
     // as that is possible to achieve in a `loadHook`.
-    compartment: Compartment,
+    loader: Loader,
   }

   // To create an alias to an existing module instance given a module exports